SpectrumLib/Dependencies/Source/ImageLoader/README.md

 # ImageLoader

-This contains the header file, implementation file, and build script for the `stb_image` library.
-This is used to load images in the Prism pipeline project, and supports a variety of image types.
+This contains the header files, implementation file, and build script for the `stb_image` and `stb_image_resize` libraries.
+These are used to load images in the Prism pipeline project, and support a variety of image types.

 Contains the following libraries: